Technigo/project-happy-thoughts-api/README.md

 ## The project

 The setup for this Express API consists of a MongoDB stored in Atlas and deployed to Heroku.
-The main 'Thought' model have three properties: message, hearts & cretedAt and some validations rules such as required and max- and min length.
+The main 'Thought' model have three properties: message, hearts & createdAt and some validations rules such as required and max- and min length.
 All enpoints have a try/catch for error handling.
 If some input is invalid, a proper error message will show.